Skip to main content

 The AP program and academy courses are integral components of Leonia High School’s academic offerings.
 They provide students with opportunities to engage in rigorous coursework.
 These programs support post-secondary planning by enabling students to explore potential career pathways and earn college credit while still in high school.

-The district uses a multi-measure approach to identify students for gifted and talented services.
-Student performance is assessed using a variety of qualitative and quantitative data, including:
+The district uses a multiple-measure approach to identify students for gifted and talented services, typically reviewing students for eligibility at the end of Grade 3 so that selected students can begin the program in Grade 4.
+Student identification is determined using a range of qualitative and quantitative data, including:

 • Appeal Process

-At Leonia Public Schools, we use a thoughtful and comprehensive process to identify gifted learners.
-If a parent or guardian believes their child was not appropriately identified for the Gifted & Talented (G&T) program, they may request an appeal by submitting a written sppeal to the building principal.
-The written request shall include:
+Leonia Public Schools uses a comprehensive, multiple-measure approach to identify gifted learners.
+If a parent/guardian believes their child was not appropriately identified for the Gifted & Talented program, they may submit a written appeal to the building principal.
+The appeal must include a brief explanation of the reason for the appeal, and any supporting evidence of the child’s need for advanced or modified instruction.

-A review meeting will be scheduled with the principal, classroom teacher, enrichment teacher, G&T Coordinator, and the parent/guardian to discuss the student’s performance and determine appropriate next steps.
+Following submission, a review meeting will be scheduled with the principal and parent/guardian to review the student’s profile and determine next steps.

 Gifted & Talented Complaint Procedure